Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Detail of Datasets

-\begin{itemize} \item \textbf{HAR}: The Human Activity Recognition (HAR) dataset is a multi-class classification dataset that consists of sensor data collected from subjects performing various activities.
+For the classification task, we selected HAR, EEG, and ECG datasets.
+The following is a detailed introduction to the datasets. \begin{itemize} \item \textbf{HAR}: The Human Activity Recognition (HAR) dataset is a multi-class classification dataset that consists of sensor data collected from subjects performing various activities.
 The activities include walking, sitting, standing, and more complex activities like ascending or descending stairs.
-The data is captured using wearable sensors, providing a rich source of temporal patterns for recognizing human activities. \item \textbf{EEG}: The EEG datasets (a.k.a Sleep-EDF) comprises polysomnographic (PSG) recordings, which are used for multi-class sleep stage classification.
+The data is captured using wearable sensors, providing a rich source of temporal patterns for recognizing human activities. \item \textbf{EEG}: The EEG datasets (a.k.a Sleep-EDF) comprise polysomnographic (PSG) recordings, which are used for multi-class sleep stage classification.
 The dataset includes Electroencephalogram (EEG) recordings among other physiological signals, collected from subjects under normal and pathological conditions.
 This dataset is pivotal for developing models that can automatically identify sleep stages, aiding in the diagnosis and study of sleep disorders. \item \textbf{ECG}: The China Physiological Signal Challenge (CPSC) dataset is a multi-label classification dataset containing Electrocardiogram (ECG) recordings.
 The dataset is designed for the detection of arrhythmias and other cardiac abnormalities.
 It provides a diverse set of ECG recordings, making it suitable for developing and evaluating models aimed at cardiac monitoring and diagnosis. \end{itemize}

-Table~\ref{tab:dataset} summarizes the key statistics and characteristics of these datasets, including the number of samples, channels, and classes.
+Table~\ref{tab:dataset_classification} summarizes the key statistics and characteristics of these datasets, including the number of samples, channels, and classes.
 It is evident that there are significant differences among the datasets in terms of their dimensions and the diversity of classes they encompass.
 Note that both HAR and EEG data refer to multi-class classification task while ECG involve multi-label classification.
 It is also worth noting that for the construction of the pre-training dataset, these three datasets were mixed and shuffled together, preserving the train-test splits consistent with previous works in each domain.
 This approach ensures that our model is exposed to a diverse range of patterns and challenges, simulating real-world scenarios where domain shifts are common.